d3/d3-selection/README.md

 # d3-selection

-This module implements the core concept of D3: data-driven DOM manipulation through selections joined to data.
+This module implements the core concept of D3: manipulating the DOM by selecting elements and joining to data.